THE NEVER ENDING ATTACKS ON PEOPLE: Arizona State U. scholars condemn ‘ ownership’ of Shakespeare

 “This is the way he imagined immigration,” Espinosa said.

-“It kind of has this origin in anti-immigrant sentiments, right, all the way to January 6th, when we think about that white exceptionalism, and this notion of a kind of white ownership of Shakespeare,” he said.
+“It kind of has this origin in anti-immigrant sentiments, right, all the way to January 6th, when we think about that exceptionalism, and this notion of a kind of ownership of Shakespeare,” he said.

 The scholar also said that when leadership roles in the Shakespearean field are taken by individuals who “do not look the part”—meaning they aren’t white—there is often resistance.

-Espinosa argued that a more meaningful appropriation of Shakespeare occurred when the Public Theater in New York had 30 black actors recite the famous “To Be or Not To Be” soliloquy from Hamlet following the death of George Floyd.
+Espinosa argued that a more meaningful appropriation of Shakespeare occurred when the Public Theater in New York had 30 person actors recite the famous “To Be or Not To Be” soliloquy from Hamlet following the death of George Floyd.

 MORE: ASU hosts event touting polyamory with ‘lived experience experts’